The Cabin Movie

-The Cabin Movie is a Canadian comedy-drama film, directed by Dylan Akio Smith and released in 2005.
+The Cabin Movie is a 2005 Canadian comedy-drama film directed by Dylan Akio Smith, written by Kris Elgstrand, and starring Arabella Bushnell, Ben Cotton, Brad Dryborough, Ryan Robbins, Justine Warrington, and Erin Wells.
 The film centres on a group of friends who try to reignite their lackluster sex lives by renting a cabin in the woods to have an orgy and record it as an amateur porn film.

 Plot

-Ken (Ryan Robbins) and Maria (Arabella Bushnell), a married couple who have not had sex in a year, decide to invite two other couples to an orgy to spice up their sex lives.
-However, Mark (Brad Dryborough) and Katherine (Erin Wells) arrive dealing with relationship baggage that complicates their ability to participate, with Mark spending much of the event outside on the deck, while Jason (Ben Cotton) has actually broken up with the girlfriend who was formerly part of the group's circle of friends, and instead arrives with his new love interest Ginny (Justine Warrington), a bisexual woman the rest of the group have never met.
+Ken and Maria, a married couple who have not had sex in a year, decide to invite two other couples to an orgy to spice up their sex lives.
+However, Mark and Katherine arrive dealing with relationship baggage that complicates their ability to participate, with Mark spending much of the event outside on the deck, while Jason has actually broken up with the girlfriend who was formerly part of the group's circle of friends, and instead arrives with his new love interest Ginny, a bisexual woman the rest of the group have never met.